lawsonk16/hot_coco/README.md

 ---

 ## mods
-description: contains packages to prepare your data for a variety of experiments, including modifying or organizing your data into experimental splits (train, validation, test), creating a classification dataset, changing the categories present in the dataset, chipping your imagery, changing the data to fit geococo standards, or changing the imagery itself.
+description: contains packages to prepare your data for a variety of experiments, including the following modules:
+- categories: manage the number of categories, their id values, and other qualities in your dataset
+- chipping:
+- classification:
+- images:
+- splits: